 Returning to the UK with human ashes will require a death certificate and a certificate of cremation from the country where death occurred.
 Each country has its own rules about departing with human ashes and there may be additional requirements.
 On arrival to the UK, expect to complete a standard customs form.
 It is also worth checking with your transport provider to find out how you can safely carry the ashes securely.

 The ‘Tell Us Once’ service can be used if the person died in a Commonwealth country, a European Economic Area (EEA) country or Switzerland.
 Using the deceased’s National Insurance number, central and local Government agencies are informed of the death and centrally update records relating to: council tax, passport, state pension, benefits, disability blue badge, and driving licences.

-With our particular expertise in repatriation, many embassies and consultaes based in the UK choose Eric P. Massie.
+Across our company, we have particular expertise in repatriation having worked with many embassies and consulates based in the UK.
 We are well placed to advise and to organise practically, so repatriation is completed smoothly.
 Invariably, there is a high degree of paperwork and consultation required and we are familiar with the various requirements of countries around the world, some of which can result in time delays in excess of two weeks.
 During this period, the deceased will remain in our care.
 Once the deceased has been returned to your chosen destination, funeral arrangements can be finalised in the normal manner.

 Leaving the UK with ashes

 The best way to repatriate ashes is to take them personally.
 If that is not practical, they may need to be sent by air as cargo.
 Currently, courier and postal services no longer repatriate ashes.

 Each country has its own rules for repatriating ashes from the UK.
 The best thing to do is determine the specific requirements with the consulate of the country to which they are being repatriated.
 We can assist with all necessary documentation and practical arrangements.
 You will always require at least a death certificate, a certificate of cremation and a customs disclaimer.